Locking and unlocking of quantum nonlocality without entanglement in local discrimination of quantum states: RESULTS

 Moreover, from the definition of $p_{\rm G}(\mathcal{E})$ and $p_{\rm L}(\mathcal{E})$ in Eqs.~\eqref{eq:pgeoud} and \eqref{eq:qlelocc}, respectively, we have

 Inequalities \eqref{eq:qlee0} and \eqref{eq:pgeple} lead us to

-Thus, NLWE does not occur in terms of OUD in discriminating the states of the ensemble $\mathcal{E}$ in Example~\ref{ex:unlock}.\\ Now, we show that NLWE in terms of OUD occurs when the PI about the prepared subensemble is available.
-To show it, we use the fact that the states of $\mathcal{E}$ in Example~\ref{ex:unlock} can be unambiguously discriminated without inconclusive results when the PI about the prepared subensemble is available\cite{ha20213}, or equivalently,
+Thus, NLWE does not occur in terms of optimal unambiguous discrimination in discriminating the states of the ensemble $\mathcal{E}$ in Example~\ref{ex:unlock}.\\ Now, we show that NLWE in terms of optimal unambiguous discrimination occurs when the post-measurement information about the prepared subensemble is available.
+To show it, we use the fact that the states of $\mathcal{E}$ in Example~\ref{ex:unlock} can be unambiguously discriminated without inconclusive results when the post-measurement information about the prepared subensemble is available\cite{ha20213}, or equivalently,

 As $p_{\rm G}^{\rm PI}(\mathcal{E})$ is bound above by 1, we have

 To obtain the maximum success probability $p_{\rm L}^{\rm PI}(\mathcal{E})$ in Eq.~\eqref{eq:qlpie} of the ``\hyperref[mtdsec]{Methods}'' Section, we consider lower and upper bounds of $p_{\rm L}^{\rm PI}(\mathcal{E})$.
 For a lower bound of $p_{\rm L}^{\rm PI}(\mathcal{E})$, let us first consider the following measurement $\{M_{\vec{\omega}}\}_{\vec{\omega}\in\Omega}$,